AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

     * Enterprise - Includes organizations with more than 1,000 employees and revenue greater than $250M
     * SMB - Includes only small and medium businesses in this segment

-**Named Accounts**
+**-Named Accounts-**

 **Organizations**

 * **Is from these companies (specific names)**

     * Select company to target from the 'Select company to add' drop-down.
-    * You can type the exact organization name you wish to target. *It is *always *recommended to use Named Account Lists instead of typing the names manually for better matches (see below).*
+    * You can type the exact organization name you wish to target. *It is _always_ recommended to use Named Account Lists instead of typing the names manually for better matches (see below).

 **Named Account List**

-Select from a [Named Account List](../../../product-docs/web-personalization/account-based-web-marketing/create-a-new-account-list.md) to segment key targeted accounts
+Select from a [Named Account List](/help/marketo/product-docs/web-personalization/account-based-web-marketing/create-a-new-account-list.md) to segment key targeted accounts.

 ![](assets/image2015-5-27-17-3a14-3a8.png)